NEWS & NOTEWORTHY INFORMATION

 (aka - Frenchy)

-PS: Please note that I'm unable to communicate via the phone as not only will I not get much done, but more importantly, I need to have a written record of everything relating to your knife build to help ensure I don't deviate from what we agreed on.
+PS: Please note that I'm unable to communicate via the phone as not only will I not get much done, but more importantly, I need to have a written record of everything relating to your knife build to help ensure that I don't deviate from what we agreed on.

 To see archive photos of various type of knives I made to date click on respective link below...